-What you must pay when you get these Services that are covered for you services Dental services, routine See the Routine Dental In general, preventive dental services (such as cleaning, routine Benefits Procedure dental exams, and dental x-rays) are not covered by Original Medicare.
-Chart at the end of the Medical Benefits Chart For a list of covered dental procedures, see the Routine Dental for a list of the covered Benefits Procedure Chart (which is located in this chapter dental procedures and following the Medical Benefits Chart) for more information on what you pay for each covered dental how to access these services. procedure.
+What you must pay when you get these Services that are covered for you services Dental services, routine\ See the Routine In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Dental Benefits Medicare.
+Procedure Chart at the end of the Medical For a list of covered dental procedures, see the Routine Dental Benefits Chart for a Benefits Procedure Chart (which is located in this chapter following list of the covered the Medical Benefits Chart) for more information on how to access dental procedures and these services. what you pay for each covered dental procedure.
 The copayments listed in the Routine Dental Benefits Procedure Chart (which is located in this chapter following the Medical Benefits Chart) apply to services only when prescribed by a network dentist as a necessary, adequate and appropriate procedure for your dental condition.
 Not all covered services may be appropriate for everyone.
 You should rely on your network dentist to determine the appropriate care for you.
-The dental provider network is a general dentist network only; there are no specialists in the network.
-Services do not apply to the plan's maximum out-of-pocket limit.
-Depression screening We cover one screening for depression per year.
-The screening There is no coinsurance, must be done in a primary care setting that can provide follow-up copayment, or treatment and/or referrals. deductible for an annual depression screening visit.
+The dental provider network is a general dentist network only; there are no specialists in the network. \Services do not apply to the plan's maximum out-of-pocket limit.
+Depression screening There is no We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment coinsurance, and/or referrals. copayment, or